-The Carmel Mission was the second one built in California, founded June 30, 1770 by Father Junipero Serra.
-The full name of Mission San Carlos de Borromeo de Carmelo is for Saint Charles Borromeo, the Bishop of Milan who died in 1538.
+The Carmel Mission was the second Spanish mission built in California, founded June 30, 1770, by Father Junipero Serra.
+Its full name, Mission San Carlos de Borromeo de Carmelo is for Saint Charles Borromeo, the Bishop of Milan who died in 1538.

 Carmel Mission Timeline

 The mission was founded in 1770 and moved to the Carmel River in 1771.
 It was secularized in 1834 and returned to the Catholic Church in 1859.

 When the Spanish decided to build a second California mission near the Monterey Bay, Father Junipero Serra left San Diego to go there by ship.

 At the same time, Governor Portola traveled by land.
 It took them each more than a month to travel about 400 miles, and Father Serra arrived about a week after Portola.